gathering/unicorn-backend/README.md

 ## Running with Docker 🐳

+Before running, make sure to create and populate local environment variables by `cp .env.development .env` and updating any relevant values

 To start UNICORN development in Docker, you have to install Docker on your computer.
 Then you can run `docker-compose up -d` from the project root.

 When running for the first time, or after creating migrations, remember to also run `docker-compose exec web python /unicorn/unicorn/manage.py migrate`